-The first satellite operation of The Lighthouse for the Blind, Inc., the Inland Northwest Lighthouse (INL) has helped to expand job opportunities to blind people across Washington State.
-Hiring the first blind employee at INL in June 2008, today we employ 52 blind individuals in Spokane and plan to add more jobs in the year to come.
-Products currently manufactured at the INL include Quartet/SKILCRAFT co-branded wallboards, hanging file folders, spring-back binders, paper trimmers, and dry-erase easels.
+The first satellite operation of The Lighthouse for the Blind, Inc., the Inland Northwest Lighthouse (INL) has helped to expand job opportunities to people who are blind across Washington State.
+Hiring the first employee who is blind in Spokane in June 2008, today we employ 52 individuals who are blind in Spokane and plan to add more jobs in the year to come.
+Products currently manufactured at the INL include Quartet/SKILCRAFT® co-branded wallboards, hanging file folders, spring-back binders, paper trimmers, and dry-erase easels.

-The Lighthouse for the Blind, Inc. relies on generous community members to sustain and grow employment opportunities for blind people in the Eastern Washington area.
-To find out how you can help, please contact Development and Public Relations Director Shawn Dobbs at (509) 487-0405 or via e-mail at firstname.lastname@example.org.
+The Lighthouse for the Blind, Inc. relies on generous community members to sustain and grow employment opportunities for people who are blind in the Eastern Washington area.
+To find out how you can help, please contact Development and Public Relations Director Shawn Dobbs at (509) 487-0405 or via email at email@example.com.

-We are always looking to create new partnerships and relationships with people and organizations that will help us advance our mission of providing employment and services for those who are blind, Deaf-Blind and blind with other disabilities.
-If you are interested in our hiring process, or have questions about our facility, please contact our Director of Recruiting Kevin Daniel at 1-800-914-7307 or firstname.lastname@example.org.
+We are always looking to create new partnerships and relationships with people and organizations that will help us advance our mission of providing employment and services for those who are blind, DeafBlind, and blind with other disabilities.
+If you are interested in our hiring process, or have questions about our facility, please contact our Senior Director of Strategic Recruiting Kevin Daniel at 1-800-914-7307 or firstname.lastname@example.org.